Web Content Display (Global)

-If you have not yet completed your SACE, but you are currently undertaking or have completed an apprenticeship or traineeship, please contact the SACE Board SACE.firstname.lastname@example.org or +61 8 8372 7412 as you may be eligible to achieve additional SACE credits.
+If you have not yet completed your SACE, but you are currently undertaking or have completed an apprenticeship or traineeship, please contact the SACE Board askSACE@sa.gov.au or (08) 8115 4712 as you may be eligible to achieve additional SACE credits and get your SACE.

 VET for tertiary entrance

 VET can count towards tertiary entrance for university and TAFE.